eBay/parallec/README.md

 With another faster API, calls to 8,000 servers in the same datacenter with response aggregated in memory in 12 seconds.

 #####Ping
-Parallec 2.7 seconds vs FPing 4.5 seconds on 1500 servers.
-Parallec is 67% faster than [FPing](http://fping.org/) (after best-effort tuning : -i 1 -r 0 v3.12)  of pinging 1500 servers while getting the same ping results.
-While FPing consistently crashing (seg fault) when it pings 2000 or more servers,  Parallec pings 8000 servers within 11.8 seconds with breeze.
+Parallec 2.2 seconds vs FPing 4.5 seconds on 1500 servers.
+Parallec is 2x the speed of [FPing](http://fping.org/) (after best-effort tuning : -i 1 -r 0 v3.12)  of pinging 1500 servers while getting the same ping results.
+Parallec pings 8000 servers within 11.1 seconds with breeze.

 As usual, don't rely on these numbers and perform your own benchmarks.

 ## Compare Parallec vs REST Commander vs ThreadPools+Async Client<a name="compare"></a>